 app-footer (6,745), and

-There are more questions to ask about the use of HTML, and one may relate to obsolete elements, which are elements like
+There are more questions to ask about the use of HTML, including the use of obsolete elements (which are elements like

 In our mobile dataset of 6.3 million pages, around 0.9 million pages (14.01%) contain one or more of these elements.
 Here are the top 9, which are used more than 10,000 times: